Growing Beautiful Baptisia

 Soil:

-Average, well-drained, slightly acidic soil.
+Average, well-draining soil that is slightly acidic

 Watering: